"The practice of Yoga is just a reminder of the state and mentality that we have to carry throughout each moment of the

 Ashtanga Yoga As A Catalyst

-The poses in Ashtanga often ask the practitioner to get into uncomfortable positions where their flexibility and strength are pushed to their limit.
+The poses in Ashtanga often ask the practitioner to get into uncomfortable positions where their flexibility and strength are asked to be pushed to the limit.
 When one holds themselves in the position one will begin to experience different sensations in the Physical Body - mostly pain and stress, sometimes pleasant ones too.

 Like The Creator’s Meditation, during the practice we will have opportunities to develop Stillness as we observe various physical sensations / negative reactions surfacing and letting them come and go rather than reacting to the reactions we experience.
 Likewise when we are engaged in the different challenging poses that Ashtanga Yoga offers, we are also given the same Opportunities to develop Stillness towards these different kind of physical sensations.

 Thus instead of "Reacting" to the poses, simply "Observe" the poses as one would in the practice of meditation.
 So when it comes to Self-Transformation, there are many similarities between Meditation and Ashtanga.
 Ashtanga Yoga can actually be said to be a “Moving Body Meditation.”

 And as you continue to practice Yoga every day, observing and staying with all Physical Sensations experienced throughout your journey with a Calm and Still Mind, what you will realize is the great effect it will have on your everyday life.
 You will find yourself more in control of your mind, to be more Still and Calm in stressful and painful moments that can happen throughout the day.